verlok/quicklink-delay-test/README.md

-# Quicklink delay test
+# Quicklink optimal options

-This is to test the optimal options to configure Quicklink
+This is to try and find the optimal options to configure Quicklink

 [Open it](http://www.andreaverlicchi.eu/quicklink-delay-test/)